 Showstoppers presents Sweeney Todd, School Edition

 Youth theatre at its best!
 Talented local junior high and high school students bring the tale of Sweeney Todd to life.
-Music by the musical genius, Stephan Sondheim, Book by Hugh Wheeler This Sung-Through Musical, School Edition is Rated PG (not suitable for young children)
+Music by the musical genius, Stephan Sondheim and Book by Hugh Wheeler This Sung-Through Musical, School Edition is Rated PG (not suitable for young children)

 Event Details